-Holy Mother Church is a place of Gregorian Chant 1:06:12.
+Holy Mother Church is a place of Gregorian Chant 1:03:28, a foretaste of heaven.
 But here in this life she is called the Church Militant.
-And even among the Church Militant’s bravest warriors there remains the struggle for holiness.
+And even among the Church Militant‘s bravest warriors there remains the struggle for holiness.

 Pope Pius XII is well known for saving Jews in the Vatican and around Rome.
 Rabbi Lapide, in Three Popes and the Jews, emphasized that Pius XII some 860,000 Jews.
 Another true story, The Scarlet and the Black, focused on the heroic Msgr.
 Hugh O’Flaherty and Pius‘ need to maintain Vatican neutrality.